North-Western-Development/lc/README.md

 ## Why the Fork?

 *OpenComputers II: Reimagined* aims to fix bugs with OC2 while adding new features and attempting to keep up with the latest popular versions of Minecraft.
-We did attempt to reach [Sangar (fnuecke)] on Twitter but got no response, so we've decided to continue with the fork and releasing separately on Curse under a new name.
+We did attempt to reach [Sangar (fnuecke)] on Twitter but got no response, so we've decided to continue with the fork and release separately on Curse under a new name.
 The name change is simply an attempt to ensure it is well known that [Sangar (fnuecke)] is not responsible for this version, so they're not blasted with issues from it.
 We will be doing everything we can to ensure [Sangar (fnuecke)] does still get the credit they deserve for the mod though.

 ## Gameplay Documentation